smicer66/ShikolaConnectSAGE/README.md

 ## Technical Details

-The HandyMate mobile application is developed using Java
+The ShikolaConnectSAGE mobile application is developed using Java

 ## Install the Java
 Before proceeding, make sure your computer has Java installed.
 Minimum version is Java 8.
 See Oracle website for documentation on Java installation